 Ph.D., Vanderbilt University

 6401 Airline Rd

 Dr. Gillespie Rouse’s research approach has been multifaceted and includes: (a) meta-analyses and systematic reviews to examine effective writing interventions documented in existing experimental studies, (b) mixed methods research to understand students’ knowledge of the writing process and different writing genres; (c) surveys to document teachers’ use of writing-to-learn instruction, and (d) professional development to assist teachers in implementing evidence-based writing instruction in their classrooms.
-In her experimental work, Dr. Gillespie Rouse has developed and assessed interventions to promote elementary-aged students’ use of writing to facilitate their learning across the content areas (i.e., science, engineering, and mathematics).
+In her experimental work, Dr. Gillespie Rouse has developed and assessed interventions to promote elementary-aged students’ use of writing to facilitate their learning of STEM concepts.

 Selected Journal Publications

 Gillespie Rouse A., Kiuhara, S. A., & Kara.
 Y. (2021).
 Writing-to-learn in elementary classrooms: A national survey of U.S. teachers.
 Reading and Writing: An Interdisciplinary Journal, 34(9), 2381-2415.

 Kiuhara, S. A., Gillespie Rouse, A., Dai, T., Witzel, B., Morphy, P., & Unker, B. (2020).
 Constructing written arguments to develop fraction knowledge.
 Journal of Educational Psychology, 112(3), 584-607.

 Gillespie Rouse, A., & Rouse, R. (2019).
 Third graders’ use of writing to facilitate learning of engineering concepts.
 Journal of Research in Science Teaching, 56(10), 1406-1430.